jbpauly/glucose-sleep-analysis/README.md

 for creating the api and GUI!

 ## How to run in your own environment
-The app requires Python 3.7 **suggest creating a new virtual environment**, then running:
+The app requires Python 3.7. **Create a new virtual environment**, then run:

 ```
 git clone https://github.com/jbpauly/glucose-sleep-analysis.git